qin-guan/study-harder/docs/np/ict/matt/5-assembly.md

 : A register that points to the next instruction to be executed.

+## Operands

+### Immediate operands

+Fixed values

+### Register operands

+Registers (e.g. `ecx`)

+### Opcode

+Opcode is the machine language equivalent of an assembly instruction

+### Memory adress

+e.g. `[ecx]`

+!!! tip

+    EDX can be used for division

+    EAX can be used for multiplication

+    EAX can also hold return value for function call

+    ESP, EBP used for function call/return

+    ESI, EDI, ECX are used in repeat instructions

+    Index registeres (ESI, EDI) may store memory addresses

 ## Memory

 Memory can be split into different parts.